ubvu/open-handbook/README.md

 > [Pathways](https://ubvu.github.io/open-handbook/pathways.html) - a collection of topics in a meaningful order to achieve a goal

 All information in the handbook is specific to VU's local context.
-We are happy to hear if things are (un)helpful and you work at VU Amsterdam.
+We are happy to hear if dfadfathings are (un)helpful and you work at VU Amsterdam.

 ## Blog